WANG-AXIS/wang-axis.github.io/_pages/projects.md

 * Project schedule: 05/01/2021 – 04/30/2023

-## Bio-tissue Oxygenation Nanophosphor Enabled Sensing (BONES)

-The goal is to develop radiomics/rawdiomics for personalized treatment of colorectal liver metastases.

-* Grant: NIH/NIGMS R42GM142394
-* Sub-PI: Wang
-* Project schedule: 06/01/2021 – 11/30/2023

-## Focused X-ray Luminescence Tomography

-The goal is to develop the first-of-its-kind focused x-ray luminescence tomography (FXLT) scanner to “slice” deep cancers/tissues sensitively and longitudinally at 150μm resolution at a radiation dose comparable to that of a regular micro-CT scan.

-* Grant: NIH/NIBIB R01EB026646
-* Sub-PI: Wang
-* Project schedule: 07/01/2018 – 03/31/2022

 ## Radiomic Markers of Response and Recurrence for Cancer Patients

 The goal is to develop and validate robust imaging features by standardizing image acquisition, improve automated tools for clinical trial use, and validate the predictive power of imaging features with external data.